This article is for people that think they might need a bike, or a better bike, or just a different bike, whether you’re new to cycling or not.

 You have three main options:

 - Borrow a bike.
 Perhaps you know a keen cyclist that has has a old one they’d be happy to lend you (most do).
-Maybe you know someone that bought a new bike, but hasn’t used it.
-There is also a cycle hire company the island.
+Maybe you know someone that bought a bike, but doesn’t use it.
+There is also a cycle hire company on the island.

-- Your legs are nearly straight at the bottom of the pedal rotation
+- Your leg is nearly straight at the bottom of the pedal stroke

-- You are able to touch the ground with both feet so you can stop safely
+- You can touch the ground with both feet to stop safely

 - Gears – they help a lot to get you going and to keep going once you’ve started, avoid single speed bikes unless you know what you’re doing